The deadline to apply for the class of 2024 is extended to May 1, 2024.

 High School Course Requirements

-The core GPA is calculated based upon county grading policy in all of the core courses (English, math, science, and history) you have completed, not just those required for graduation.
-Visit the list of core courses for the Promise Scholarship for more information.
+The core GPA is calculated based upon county grading policy in all core courses (English, math, science, and history) you have completed while in high school.
+Review the list of core courses for the Promise Scholarship under the forms tab.

-Students are required to maintain eligibility through eight semesters.
-Failure to do so will result in the cancellation of your scholarship.
+Students are required to maintain eligibility through the eighth and final semester.
+Failure to maintain both the overall and gpa requirement will result in the cancellation of your scholarship.

 Yes, please visit our list of renewal requirements for more information.